What is the Ideal PCOS Diet Plan?

 Diagnosis and medical help is the first step but what most women tend to ignore are the diet and exercise part.

-But how many of it is really effective?
+But how many of them are really effective?
 It is difficult to glean information from such a large pool of inconsistent and mostly confusing information.
 So should you have milk?
 Should you leave out carbs totally to lose weight?
 And it goes on, questions galore but hardly the right answers for it.

 Before we get into the diet part of things, some do’s and don’ts to figure it all out.